 Approval of requests for course load reductions are always the prerogative of the academic dean when medical reasons are given.
 Applications to request consideration of a course load reduction should be submitted to Disability and Access.
-Disability and Access will request a recommendation from the UHS executive director and chief medical officer.
-Once the executive director and chief medical officer signs the application, UHS will submit it to the appropriate dean's office for a final decision.
+Disability and Access will request a recommendation from the UHS chief medical officer.
+Once the chief medical officer signs the application, UHS will submit it to the appropriate dean's office for a final decision.